reasonml/reason-react/website/blog/2017-10-02-power-children.md

 What does this unlock?
 Crazy tricks like these:

-- A layout component that mandates a tuple of 2 react element and shows them side-by-side:
+- A form component that mandates a tuple of 2 react element and shows them side-by-side:

   ```reason
   <MyForm> ...(<div />, <div />) </MyForm>